 Account sharing, or credential sharing is when multiple individuals are using the same set of credentials to access your service.
 It is a common problem in particular for services that charges a fee per seat or per account, such as online streaming services or B2B software.
 For these services, account sharing leads to revenue loss, so it's important to stay on top of this and to put mechanisms in place to either prevent this entirely or inform the affected accounts about their abuse.

-In this guide we'll use the Aggregations feature in Castle to set up a simple account sharing detector, for which you'll be able to tune the thresholds based on actual data.
+In this guide we'll use the Custom Signals feature in Castle to set up a simple account sharing detector, for which you'll be able to tune the thresholds based on actual data.

 The more events you track to Castle, the easier it becomes to detect account sharing, just because there is a higher likelihood of observing overlapping activity between devices.
 On the flip side, if you eg. only track login events, and have long lived sessions, it becomes hard to catch account sharing in the act.

-The expected behavior of accounts that are being shared is to see overlapping activity from multiple devices and potentially multiple locations, we'll create two Aggregations that will be used to capture this behavior
+The expected behavior of accounts that are being shared is to see overlapping activity from multiple devices and potentially multiple locations, we'll create two Signals that will be used to capture this behavior

-When you've created both of these Aggregations, you need to activate them by pressing the toggle button.
+When you've created both of these Signals, you need to activate them by pressing the toggle button.

-Once the Aggregations has been created, you can use the Explore view to inspect the captured data.
+Once the Signals has been created, you can use the Explore view to inspect the captured data.
 Depending on the usage pattern on your service, you may want to use different thresholds

 For the most aggressive detection, filter for events where